marcocosta1618/marcocosta1618/README.md

 ## I'm a tech enthusiast and an aspiring junior web developer

-- 🔭 I’m currently working on the [freeCodeCamp](https://www.freecodecamp.org/) learning program (among others) and on applying Finite State Machines and statecharts to implement solid UIs.
+- 🔭 I’m currently working on the [freeCodeCamp](https://www.freecodecamp.org/) learning program (among others) and on using Finite State Machines and statecharts to implement solid UIs.
 - 🌱 I'm currently learning JavaScript and front-end development with React.
 - 👯 I’m looking to collaborate with other developers in the community.
 - Check out [my portfolio](https://mc-developer.surge.sh).